Tulou Earthen Fortress in Fujian- Hakka Earthen Fortress

 You can take a coach at Xiamen Hubin (Lakeside) Bus Station to Yongding County, in which many famous Tulous are located.
 The travel takes you about three and a half hours, at the price of RMB 50 (USD 8).

-You could take an express bus at Fuzhou North Bus Station to Yongding.
+You could take an express bus from Fuzhou North Bus Station to Yongding.
 Travel time: about 7 hours; Price: CNY 123 (USD 19).
 Otherwise, you can take K 638 Train to Yongding.
 The train departs Fuzhou at 21:15 and arrives at Yongding Railway Station at 08:01 the next day.
-Short transfers should also be made to reach the Hakka earthern castle.
+Short transfers should also be made to reach the Hakka earthen castle.